David Miller (South African cricketer): Indian Premier League

 During IPL 2015, during the match between Kolkata Knight Riders and Kings XI Punjab at Eden Gardens on 9 May 2015, a policeman was left with his left eye blind after the ball hit for a six by struck his eye.

 Miller was released by the Kings XI Punjab ahead of the 2020 IPL auction.
 In the 2020 IPL auction, he was bought by the Rajasthan Royals ahead of the 2020 Indian Premier League.
 In February 2022, he was bought by the Gujarat Titans in the auction for the 2022 Indian Premier League tournament.
-He scored 481 runs at average of 68.71 in IPL 2022 for Gujarat titans which helped them to win their first title.
+He scored 481 runs at average of 68.71 in IPL 2022 for Gujarat Titans which helped them to win their first title.
+In the IPL 2025 auction Miller was bought for ₹ 7.5 crores by Lucknow Super Giants.

 Other leagues

 In October 2020, Miller was drafted by the Dambulla Hawks for the inaugural edition of the Lanka Premier League.
 In June 2021, it was announced that Miller will be playing for Peshawar Zalmi in PSL 6.
 In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred in England.
-In July 2022 Miller named as captain of Barbados Royals in CPL for 2022 edition.
+In July 2022 Miller was named as captain of Barbados Royals for the 2022 edition of the CPL.
+In June 2023 Miller was added to the Texas Super Kings roster for the inaugural season of Major League Cricket.